 Heaven, Hell, Limbo,

-This section describes the diversity of contradictory beliefs about life after death that are found among both Christians and religious skeptics.
+This section describes the diversity of contradictory beliefs about life after death that are found among believers of various religions and religious skeptics.
 We recognize that many people of faith derive strong feelings of security from the beliefs about the afterlife taught by their particular denomination.
-Reading the essays in this section may cause them great distress.
-If you fall into this group, we recommend that you consider not reading further.
+Reading the essays in this section may cause them great distress, If you fall into this group, we recommend that you consider not reading further.

 A sampling of quotations, mostly by individual Christians: